 - 1. Facades shall add architectural interest and variety and avoid the effect of a single, long or massive wall with no relation to human size.
 No wall that faces a street or connecting walkway shall have a blank, uninterrupted length exceeding thirty feet without including, but not be limited to, at least two of the following: - i.
 Change in plane, - ii.
 Change in texture or masonry pattern or color, - iii.
 Windows, treillage with landscaping appropriate for establishment on a trellis. - iv.
 An equivalent element that subdivides the wall into human scale proportions. - 2.
 Facades greater than one hundred feet in length, measured horizontally, shall incorporate wall plane projections or recesses having a depth of at least three percent of the length of the facade and extending at least twenty percent of the length of the facade.
 No uninterrupted length of any facade shall exceed one hundred horizontal feet. - 3.
 Ground floor facades that face public streets shall have arcades, display windows, entry areas, awnings or other such features along no less than sixty percent of their horizontal length. - 4.
 Building facades must include a repeating pattern that includes any one or more of the following elements: - a.
 Color change; - b.
 Texture change; - c.
 Material module change. - 5.
 Facades shall have an expression of architectural or structural bays through a change in plane no less than twelve inches in width, such as an offset, reveal or projecting rib. - 6.
 Facades shall have at least one of elements subsections H.4. or H.5. of this section repeat horizontally.
-All elements shall repeat at intervals of no more than thirty feet, either horizontally or vertically. - 104.
-Facade Transparency. - i.
-First Floor Street Facing: Minimum 60% windows/transparency at 5 feet in height or below
+All elements shall repeat at intervals of no more than thirty feet, either horizontally or vertically. - 101.
+Facade Transparency. - A.i Transparency Length.
+The transparency is measured in lineal fashion.
+For example, a one hundred-100-foot long building elevation shall have at least sixty 60 feet (sixty 60 percent of one hundred 100 feet) of transparency in length. - i.
+First Floor Street Facing (Excluding Multi-Family): Minimum 60% windows/transparency at 3.55 feet in height or below. - First Floor Street Facing (Multi-Family): Minimum 15% windows/transparency at 3.55 feet in height or below.